 Product Functions

-UPOD must be searchable by text, as well as support navigation through site content by physics discipline/specialized area of study.
+UPOD must be searchable by text and support navigation through site content, such as by physic discipline/specialized area of study.

 UPOD’s web interface will contain interactive graphics and animations that users can use to improve their understanding of concepts.

 UPOD will allow for moderators and site administrators to add, delete, and modify pages and categories when required.

-To accommodate for this, UPOD just support a login process for site admins and moderators in order to prevent unauthorized edits.
+A built in login process for site admins and moderators to be utilized on UPOD, preventing unauthorized modifications and edits.

-UPOD will allow site administrators to create and delete moderator accounts, as well as access moderator lists.
+UPOD will allow site administrators to create, delete and access moderator accounts through a list.

 Performance Requirements